wilgaboury/sbdb/explain.md

 ## Conclusion

-This database came about from wrestling with a simple question: would it be possible to build an embedded database that supports truly concurrent writes?
-From this starting point, it feels to me like the entire design falls into place as a natural logical progression.
+This database came about from wrestling with a simple question: how could one create an embedded database that supports truly concurrent multi-process writes?
+From this starting point, it felt to me like the entire design fell into place as a natural logical progression.
 I see this system as filling a neglected niche, small applications that want resilient storage with ACID guarantees but don’t want the large leap in complexity of standard embedded databases (or full DBMSs for that matter).
-Reading and writing files is one of the first topics every programmer learns about, so it’s a great benefit that this design simply adds new functionality to a persistence interface that everyone is already familiar with.
+Working with files is one of the first proramming topics people learn about, so it’s a huge benefit that this design is simply providing additional safety to a persistence interface that everyone is already familiar with.

 ### Addendum on Hierarchical Databases